 This was no ordinary email account.
 I set it up in 1996, shortly after Hotmail was founded and it has been with me ever since.
 There were a few rough years — insecure and spam infested — but that was fixed and I dutifully changed the account to @outlook.com when it became available in 2012, keeping hotmail.com as an alias.
 I enabled all the security features — two-factor authentication and such — and even paid for Office 365 so I could be sure of no advertising or data harvesting.

-It was used for everything — bank accounts, credit cards, airline accounts, Airbnb, insurance accounts, taxes, cloud storage, etc, etc. — and had never let me down.
-I was a bit distressed but years of IT experience told me to wait a day and see if it resolved itself.
+It was used for everything and it *had* never let me down.
+So I was a bit distressed but years of IT experience told me to wait a day and see if it resolved itself.
 Next day nothing so I searched the web and, with considerable effort, found a way to contact Microsoft support for paid O365 accounts.
 Great, thought I. They will have this fixed in no time.
 Many hours later, after talking with MS reps all over the world, having them remotely root around on my computers, repeatedly answering the same questions, getting assigned multiple case numbers and getting nowhere, they decided I should set up an alternate email account and wait for a reply from “higher level support.”
-An email eventually arrived at my new address thanking for my patience and asking me to wait for their reply.
+An email eventually arrived at my new address thanking me for my patience and asking me to wait for their reply.
 Yesterday, after waiting about three weeks, I finally heard back.
 Here’s what they had to say:

 Thank you for patiently waiting for our responses.
 We have heard words from our Higher-level of support and I will be more than happy to relay their message and recommendations for you.